 Admission to First-Year Standing

 Candidates typically will have completed a minimum of four or five academic subjects for each term in 10th, 11th and 12th grades.
 The Admissions Committee considers the rigor of the program and quality of the record, as well as the courses a student has elected to take, given what is offered at the school.
-To best prepare for Pomona’s curriculum, we recommend four years of English, three years of a foreign language, four years of natural science (two of which should be lab science) and at least two years of social science (three are recommended).
+As the best preparation for Pomona’s curriculum, we recommend four years of English, three years of a foreign language, four years of natural science (two of which should be lab science) and at least two years of social science (three are recommended).
 Four years of mathematics are recommended, including calculus for students interested in science and math majors.
-Courses in computer programming and statistics, while desirable, should not be substituted for these fundamental courses.
+Courses in computer programming and statistics, while desirable, are not considered substitutes for these fundamental courses.
 Students interested in pursuing a science major should include in their high school curriculum one year each of courses in physics, chemistry and biology, emphasizing laboratory work and problem solving.

-In evaluating a candidate’s high school program, extra weight is generally given to honors, International Baccalaureate and AP courses, if they are available in the school.
+In evaluating a candidate’s high school program, additional consideration is generally given to honors, International Baccalaureate and AP courses, if they are available in the school.
 Although courses in areas such as journalism, debate, leadership and religious doctrine, as well as courses in music, art or theatre are valuable, they are not considered academic courses in assessing the strength of the candidate’s high school program.

 Pomona College accepts the Common Application and the Coalition Application, both of which are available online.
 Please consult the Pomona website for more information.
 Pomona College also accepts the QuestBridge application for students applying through that program.

-Students who have completed the junior year of high school may be considered for admission to freshman standing.
-Such candidates for early admission are expected to contact a member of the admissions staff to discuss their readiness for college life and academic work and to provide evidence that they have exhausted the academic opportunities offered at their school.
+Students who have completed the junior year of high school may be considered for admission to first-year standing.
+Such candidates for early admission are expected to contact a member of the admissions staff to discuss their readiness for college life and academic work and to provide evidence that they have exhausted the academic opportunities offered at their school or through home study.

 Students who apply to Pomona under an Early Decision option may simultaneously apply to other colleges through non-binding, unrestricted admission plans (including Early Action) but may not also apply for Early Decision at other colleges.
-As a “binding” decision between the College and the candidate, applicants admitted under Early Decision agree to withdraw all other applications, to initiate no new ones and to enroll at Pomona.
-Students who are unsure that Pomona is their first choice should apply under the Regular Decision schedule, for which the deadline is January 1.
+As a “binding” decision between the College and the candidate, applicants admitted under Early Decision to Pomona agree to withdraw all other applications, to initiate no new ones and to enroll at Pomona.
+Students who are unsure whether Pomona is their first choice should apply under the Regular Decision plan.

-An Early Decision applicant must file all of the materials described in the section Application Instructions for Freshman Candidates, indicate Early Decision on the application form and sign the Early Decision agreement.
-Financial Aid instructions for Early Decision candidates can be online under Financial Aid.
+An Early Decision applicant must file all of the materials described in the section Application Instructions for First-Year Candidates, indicate Early Decision on the application form and sign the Early Decision agreement.
+Financial aid application instructions for Early Decision candidates can be found online under Financial Aid.

 Early Decision candidates will receive one of three decisions:

-2. The decision is deferred.
-These candidates will receive their final decisions with the Regular Decision applicants pending mid-year grades, additional testing information, supplementary writing samples or other information requested by the Admissions Committee.
+- The decision is deferred.
+These candidates will receive their final decisions with the Regular Decision applicants pending mid-year grades, additional testing information, supplementary writing samples or other information requested by the admissions committee.

-3. The application is denied.
-In these cases, the Admissions Committee’s decision is that the student would not be admitted in the Regular Decision group and would not benefit from further review.
+- The application is denied.
+In these cases, the admissions committee’s decision is that the student would not be admitted in the Regular Decision group and would not benefit from further review.

-The College welcomes cultural and linguistic diversity but has no English as a Second Language or other remedial programs for non- English-speaking foreign students.
-A “Guide for International Students” is available in the Admissions section of the Pomona College website at www.pomona.edu, and a hard copy of our international student information sheet is available by request.
-The application deadlines are the same for students studying outside the United States.
-Candidates who have not studied in a school where English is the medium of instruction must submit official results of the Test of English as a Foreign Language (TOEFL) directly from the Educational Testing Service or International English Language Testing System (IELTS).
-Financial aid for foreign students is limited, although every admitted student applying for financial aid at the time they submit their application will receive 100 percent of his or her demonstrated need.
-Foreign students who need financial aid may not apply for Early Decision or for transfer admission.
+The College welcomes cultural and linguistic diversity but has no English as a Second Language or other remedial programs for non-English-speaking foreign students.
+An International Applicant FAQ (Frequently Asked Questions) webpage is available in the admissions section of the Pomona College website.
+Additionally, a hard copy of our international student information sheet is available by request.
+The application deadlines are the same for students studying inside and outside the United States.
+Financial aid for foreign students is limited, although every admitted student applying for financial aid at the time they submit their application will receive 100 percent of their demonstrated need.
+International students who need financial aid may apply for transfer admission.

 English Language Assessment

-Students who have not attended a school where English is the medium of instruction must submit official or self-reported results from either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) with their application materials—in addition to official SAT or ACT scores.
-If providing TOEFL or IELTS results presents a hardship, please contact the Office of Admissions for possible alternatives.
+Students who have not attended a school where English is the primary language of instruction must submit official or self-reported results from either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) with their application materials—in addition to self-reported SAT or ACT scores.
+If providing TOEFL or IELTS scores presents a hardship, please contact the Office of Admissions for possible alternatives.

-The College will not use the results of the SAT English Language Placement Test or the Test of English as a Second Language.
+The College will not use the results of the SAT English Language Placement Test or the Test of English as a Second Language as placement exams.

 Admission to Transfer Standing

-Candidates who have previously applied to Pomona College should make that known when contacting the Office of Admissions about transferring.
+Candidates who have previously applied to Pomona College should make that known when contacting the Office of Admissions about transferring or completing their application.
 Candidates who previously have been enrolled at Pomona must submit an academic plan for graduation.

 All transfer students must spend a minimum of four semesters in full-time regular standing at Pomona in order to receive the B.A. degree.
 A student may not transfer more than 16 course credits toward the 32 minimum courses required to graduate.
 Please see the Transfer Credit Policy in this catalog for further rules regarding credit.

-Students at other colleges who wish to attend Pomona for a semester or a year, but who are not interested in pursuing a Pomona degree, may do so by completing the transfer application and indicating “Visiting.”
-Also required is the Pomona College Visiting Student Application Supplement, which can be found online in the Admissions section of the Pomona College website.
+Students at other colleges who are not interested in pursuing a Pomona degree, but who wish to attend Pomona for a semester or a year, may do so by completing Pomona’s Visiting Student Application, found on the admissions section of Pomona College’s website.
 Visiting students are admitted on a space-available basis and are not eligible for Pomona College financial aid funds.

 Application Instructions for Transfer Candidates

-Pomona College uses the Common Application for transfer students.
-Other required documents may be sent electronically through the Common Application system or may be mailed to the Office of Admissions.
-If admitted, a student’s results of the SAT Reasoning Test or ACT must be sent directly to Pomona College from the testing agency.)
+Pomona College accepts the Common Application or the Coalition Application for transfer admission.
+Required documents may be submitted electronically or may be mailed to the Office of Admissions.
+If admitted, a student’s results of the SAT Reasoning Test or ACT must be sent directly to Pomona College from the testing agency.

-Transfer applicants will be notified of the Admissions Committee’s decision by mid-April.
+Transfer applicants will be notified of the Admissions Committee’s decisions by April 1.

 The required credentials are:

-- Transfer College Report.
-This report should be submitted by a current registrar or transfer adviser, or, at community colleges, a member of the counseling staff who has access to the student’s complete college record.
+- College Report.
+This form should be submitted by a current registrar or transfer adviser, or, at community colleges, a member of the counseling staff who has access to the student’s complete college record.
 If the candidate has attended more than one college, a copy of this form should be submitted by an administrator from the college attended most recently.
-If the candidate is not currently enrolled in a college, a letter from his or her employer (if working) or superior in command (if in the military) must be filed in addition to the recommendation from the college.

-- A complete transcript of the secondary school record showing the date of graduation and providing an interpretation of the grading system.
+- A complete transcript of the secondary school record showing the date of graduation (if applicable) and providing an interpretation of the grading system.

 - An official transcript from each college or university attended, including a statement of good standing or honorable dismissal.
 Failure to list and provide transcripts for all colleges attended will be considered sufficient grounds for requiring withdrawal from Pomona College.

 - Standardized Test Results.
-Official test score reports for either the SAT Reasoning Test administered by the College Board or the ACT administered by ACT, Inc., are required for all transfer candidates.
+Self-reported or official test score reports for either the SAT Reasoning Test (administered by the College Board) or the ACT (administered by ACT, Inc.) are required for all transfer candidates.
 All enrolling students will be required to submit an official score report and any discrepancies between self-reported and official test scores may jeopardize a student’s offer of admission.